thelastjosh/socialMenu/README.md

 Source: CIA Factbook

 Is there some general system for wiki-type contributions of relational data (i.e. to a database)?
 Can ologs suggest something?

+To do: ask around, perhaps in poli-sci or econ circles, about whether such a list/menu/database exists?